-- 3.13.
+- 3.15.
 This is a score based on whether the location of the habitat is significant for nature.
-An assessment of this variable requires consideration as to whether the site is located within the relevant biodiversity local strategy, plan or policy, designated sites for nature conservation, and the sites position within the landscape. - 3.14.
-With reference to the Department of Environment, Food & Rural Affairs (DEFRA) Policy paper 'Local Nature Recovery Strategies' (LNRS), there are 48 local nature recovery strategy areas covering England.
-The relevant strategy area for the site is Leicestershire, Leicester, and Rutland and the relevant responsible body is the Leicestershire County Council. - 3.15.
-If no LNRS is available for the local authority area applicable to the site, other relevant documents and criteria are used which can include local published plans, strategies or policies, and any other relevant documents.
-If the geographic location or type of habitat present is listed within the other relevant documents, a score of high is assigned to the given habitat area.
-These include:
+An assessment of this variable requires consideration as to whether the site is located within the relevant biodiversity local strategy, plan or policy, designated sites for nature conservation, and the sites position within the landscape. - 3.16.
+With reference to the Department of Environment, Food & Rural Affairs (DEFRA) Policy paper 'Local Nature Recovery Strategies' (LNRS), there are 48 local nature recovery strategy areas covering England2.
+The relevant strategy area for the site is Leicestershire, Leicester, and Rutland and the relevant responsible body is the Leicestershire County Council3. - 3.17.
+The LNRS applicable to the site is the Making Space for Nature Recovery Strategy for Leicestershire, Leicester and Rutland: Local Nature Recovery Strategy (Leicestershire County Council, 2025).
+Other relevant planning policy documents are: - Hinckley & Bosworth Borough Council Core Strategy Adopted December 2009